AshwiniJogbhat/dependency-miner-pm4py/README.md

 # Creating Precise Models by Discovering Long-term Dependencies in Process Trees

-Given a log path and set of parameters, the dependency-miner algorithm is responsible for discovering long-term dependencies between the events and results into a precise Petri net which include mined dependencies.
+Given a log path and set of parameters, the dependency_miner algorithm is responsible for discovering long-term dependencies between the events and results into a precise Petri net which include mined dependencies.
 Added rules and evaluation metrics are computed and returned.

 Call miner(logpath, support, confidence, lift, soundness) It takes as input